In Thanksgiving Message, Trump Says ‘We’re Like a Third-World Country’ Because He Lost Election

 “I think it’s not right he’s trying to pick a Cabinet,” Trump complained after railing against the supposed “massive fraud” that he claims gave Biden victory.

 Reiterating his claims of voter fraud in Michigan, Pennsylvania, and Georgia despite the fact that state authorities have already certified the election results in those states, Trump appeared to become combative when asked if he would concede if the Electoral College votes for Biden on Dec.
+14. Although he eventually did say he would exit the White House if the vote were not in his favor, that answer came after he first repeatedly cast doubt on the Electoral College and election in general.

-14: “It’s going to be a very hard thing to concede.
-Because we know there was massive fraud.”
+“It’s going to be a very hard thing to concede.
+Because we know there was massive fraud,” he said when first asked if he would concede.

 “Time isn’t on our side … this was a massive fraud, this should never take place in this country, we’re like a third-world country,” he said, suggesting that faulty vote-counting machines gave Biden millions of extra votes.